Pre-employment checks: health checks

 You may be required to pay a fee for a medical report from a candidate's GP.
 The candidate must give you their written consent before you request a medical report.

 Candidates have the right to see the report and can request that it is amended or withheld from you.
-Even without the applicant seeing the report, the doctor must keep it for 21 days before sending it to the employer.
+Even without the candidate seeing the report, the doctor must keep it for 21 days before sending it to the employer.

 Equality Commission Employer Helpline028 90 500 600